SkiMoves.com

 What would you tell them, follow me, turn, make a pizza?

-How long will it take, does it happen quickly, a day, couple days, is it easy?
+How long will it take, when do you go to harder runs, is it easy?

 Would you look for good weather and snow, or go in any conditions?